 4. An individual can only submit one entry per class.
 All entries must have been produced/harvested/created in the state of Texas within the last 12 months by the individual submitting the entry.

-5. Entries can be hand-delivered on behalf of a qualified entrant by another person so long as all entry forms and fees are presented at time of drop-off at the designated location at the event.
+5. Entries can be hand-delivered on behalf of a qualified entrant by another person so long as all online registrations and fees are current at time of drop-off at the designated location at the event.
 Entries dropped off the day of judging must be received by 10:00AM to be considered for the competition.

-6. Entries will be accepted by mail if postmarked by Monday Oct 25th and they must be received by Tuesday November 2nd to be considered for competition/winner.
-Mead Competition has separate drop off rules detailed in the Mead Rules Document.
+6. Mead Competition has separate drop off rules detailed in the Mead Rules Document.

 7. At the time of registration, the Show Secretary will assign an internal tracking number and code each entry accordingly.